tomgxz/Kraken/REPORT.md

   To make it easier for users to navigate and reduce cognitive load on users, the site will have a deliberately simple structure, with many features hidden behind modals or popup boxes.
 Elements such as the home button will be placed in conventional positions to make it easier for the user to find.

 #### Accessibility
   All colours will be checked to ensure a large enough contrast ratio so that people with colour deficiencies will see an adequate contrast between the text and the background.
 This includes elements such as colour pickers, where the label text showing the hex code will change colour depending on the background to ensure it is still readable.
-[WebAIM](https://webaim.org/resources/contrastchecker/), a website used to improve accessibility on the Internet, will ensure enough contrast in the text.
+[WebAIM<sup>1</sup>](https://webaim.org/resources/contrastchecker/), a website used to improve accessibility on the Internet, will ensure enough contrast in the text.
 Furthermore, links in text blocks will also be checked to ensure they have at least a 3:1 contrast ratio with the surrounding text and are visible enough.
-Quoted from [WebAIM](https://webaim.org/intro/#types),
+Quoted from [WebAIM<sup>2</sup>](https://webaim.org/intro/#types),
   > "Often, these [accessibility features] promote overall usability, beyond people with disabilities.
 Everyone benefits from helpful illustrations, logically-organised content and intuitive navigation.
 Similarly, while users with disabilities need captions and transcripts, they can be helpful to anyone who uses multimedia in silent or noisy environments."

+  For text hilighted in blue throughout the report, see Appendix C.

   The basic accessibility requirements that are suggested and that could apply to this project include the following: